Blueprinter/Ace-editor-multiple-sessions-tabbed/README.md

 and create multiple editor sessions that the user can open and close by using the tabs.

+It also manages sessions so that the "undo" and "redo" capability works across all sessions.

 This example is set up in a Google Apps Script Web App.
 It is a basic example.
 The code editor is started, and then content is loaded into the code editor